karaken12/sh24-techtest-rails/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# SH:24 Full Stack Engineer Tech Test

+This is an implementation of the SH:24 Tech Test written in Ruby using the Rails framework.

+## Ruby environment

+This application requires Ruby 2.7.2 and Ruby bundler.
-* Ruby version
+A Ruby version manager such as [rvm](https://rvm.io) is recommended.

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-## Setup

-* `bundle install` to install dependencies
+If you have Ruby set up you can use `gem install bundler` to install bundler, followed by `bundle install` to install the necessary dependencies.

+### Running tests

+Use `bundle exec rake test` to run unit tests, or `bundle exec rake test:system` to run end-to-end system tests.

+### Running the app

+To start the app in development mode use `bundle exec rails server`;\
+open <http://127.0.0.1:3000> to view it in the browser.

+### Development setup

-* `bundle exec overcommit --install && bundle exec overcommit --sign` - set up Git hooks
+To set up Git hooks, use `bundle exec overcommit --install && bundle exec overcommit --sign` to install overcommit.

-* `bundle exec rubocop` - manually check Ruby code (not normally necessary)
+If you need to manually check the Ruby code

-## Steps to run tests

-* `bundle exec rake test` to run unit tests
-* `bundle exec rake test:system` to run system tests
+(which is not normally necessary, as it happens on commit), then use `bundle exec rubocop`.